litebito/netbox-ipam-scanner/README.md

 Use at your own risk, I'm not responsible for how the script reacts with or impacts your environment.
 **ALWAYS take a backup before trying community contributions** I'm not a Python developer, so the scripts may not be flawless.
-If you run into an issue, report them them in "Issues" and we'll try to resolve it If you want to suggest bug-fixes, please do, it will make the scripts better. (if you like to collaborate on the script, let me know)
+If you run into an issue, report them them in "Issues" and we'll try to resolve it.
+If you want to suggest bug-fixes, please do, it will make the scripts better. (if you like to collaborate on the script, let me know)
-Feel free to suggest improvements or optimi, if they are viable, we can work together to add them.
+Feel free to suggest improvements or optimizations, if they are viable, we can work together to add them.

 ### A little bit of background
 In the past I used phpIPAM and I wrote a similar script for phpIPAM.
 But I moved to NetBox for a few reasons (more features, much better API).
 In phpIPAM, I didn't use any of its features which were not available in NetBox), so for me the move was easy and fast.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU3MDQzOTE3NywtMTQ2MTY1MTg5Niw1Nz
-A0MDIwMjgsNTcwNDAyMDI4LDI3MjA5MjE5MiwxODMxNDA3NzA5
-LDE1MTU2ODY1ODQsLTc2NDY3NjUwNCwxMjY2NDUyMzU5LDM0Mz
-A4NzQ3MCwtMTgyNTQxMzA5MCw5NTU3MDc1NjgsMTI4ODU2NDQ2
-OSw1OTE5NTg4MDcsLTcyOTQyMTQwOV19
+eyJoaXN0b3J5IjpbLTE3MDYwODMzNDUsLTE0NjE2NTE4OTYsNT
+cwNDAyMDI4LDU3MDQwMjAyOCwyNzIwOTIxOTIsMTgzMTQwNzcw
+OSwxNTE1Njg2NTg0LC03NjQ2NzY1MDQsMTI2NjQ1MjM1OSwzND
+MwODc0NzAsLTE4MjU0MTMwOTAsOTU1NzA3NTY4LDEyODg1NjQ0
+NjksNTkxOTU4ODA3LC03Mjk0MjE0MDldfQ==
 -->